Hive-ly/living-hive/TESTING_GUIDE.md

 **Note:** This requires your OpenAI API key and may take a few minutes.

-## Step 2: Generate Mock Embeddings
+## Step 2: Generate Pre-computed Embeddings

-Generate embeddings for your stories and save them as mock data:
+Generate embeddings for your stories and save them as reusable data:

 ```bash
 npm run regenerate-embeddings